shenwei356/easy_qsub/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTDIR, --outdir OUTDIR
-                        out directory [indir.split]
+                        out directory [<indir>.cluster]
-  -s SUFFIX, --suffix SUFFIX
+  -p PATTERN, --pattern PATTERN
-                        common suffix (regular expression) of files/dirs
-                        indir. if not given, it will be the longest common substring of the files.if no files matched in a dir, it will be ignored.
+                        pattern (regular expression) of files in indir. if not given, it will be the longest common substring of the files.
+GROUP (parenthese) should be in the regular expression.
+Captured group will be the cluster name. e.g. "(.+?)_\d\.fq\.gz"
   -k, --keep            keep original dir structure -m, --mv              moving files instead of creating symbolic links -f, --force           force file overwriting, i.e. deleting existed out